 NOT RECOMMENDED FOR: Small children; mega fans of the original (expectations might be too high!).

-Going in Style, directed by Zach Braff, opens in theaters April 7, 2017.
-It runs 96 minutes and stars Morgan Freeman, Michael Caine, Alan Arkin, Ann-Margret, Peter Serafinowicz, Joey King, and Matt Dillon.
+Going in Style, directed by Zach Braff, opened in theaters April 7, 2017; available for home viewing August 1, 2017.
+It runs 96 minutes and stars Morgan Freeman, Michael Caine, Alan Arkin, Ann-Margret, Peter Serafinowicz, Joey King and Matt Dillon.
 Watch the trailer for Going in Style here.